-OJJDP posts the prior year's awards on its website.
+OJJDP posts the prior year's awards, including those related to research, evaluation, and statistical data collections, on its website.

 8. What date should I list as the start date on the SF-424 form?

 Applicants may begin their proposed project dates on or after October 1, 2018.